Magyar Autonomous Region: History

+The population of the region reacted with an outpouring of sympathy for the Hungarian Revolution of 1956, triggering mass protests by local students.
+Several Hungarian organisations that existed in Transylvania openly expressed their sympathy for the uprising across the border.
+The Romanian authorities reacted harshly to the revolutionary mood and suppressed the protests through mass arrests.
+Eventually, several thousand Hungarian students were sent to labour camps, and the incident encouraged Romanian politicians to undermine Hungarian autonomy in Transylvania.
+The demonstrations also sparked a reaction against the Catholic clergy in Transylvania, with many priests being deported.
+American journalist George Bailey reported: "Thousands of Hungarians were arrested, probably hundreds murdered.
+Earlier this year some eight thousand were released amid fanfare on the strength of a general amnesty announced by the Romanian government.
+But based on information I have collected in my many travels across Transylvania, none of those arrested after the 1956 insurrection was released."

 In December 1960, a governmental decree modified the boundaries of the Magyar Autonomous Region.
 Its southern raions were reattached to Brașov Region (former Stalin Region) and in place of this, several raions were joined to it from Cluj Region.
 The region was called the Mureș Region-Magyar Autonomous, after the Mureș River.
 The ratio of Hungarians was thus reduced from 77.3% to 62%.
+According to Kopyś, this was done to water down the proportion of Hungarians in preparation to eventually abolishing the autonomy of the region.

 In 1968, the Great National Assembly put an end to the soviet style administrative division of the country into regions and re-introduced the historical judeţ (county) system, still used today.
 This also automatically eliminated the Mureș-Magyar Autonomous Region and replaced it with counties that are not identified with any nationality.
 The two new counties formed on the majority of the territory of former Mureș-Magyar Autonomous Region are Mureș County and Harghita County, plus one from the former Magyar Autonomous Region until 1960 and part of the Brașov Region in 1968, Covasna County.